UWCS/rs118/src/chip8-solns.md

 # CHIP-8 Solutions

-These solutions can be seen step-by-step [here](https://github.com/ericthelemur/chip9/commits/master).
+These solutions can be seen step-by-step on GitHub [here](https://github.com/ericthelemur/chip9/commits/master).

 ## Task 1.1